fhirschmann/penchy/docs/index.rst

-This is why the PenchY architecture makes heavy use of the *flow-based programming paradigm*, where you can plug together componentents of a so-called pipeline together in a very intuitive fashion.
+This is why the PenchY architecture makes heavy use of the *flow-based programming paradigm*, where you can plug together componentents of a so-called pipeline in a very intuitive fashion.
 In the most simple scenario, you execute a benchmark on a remote host, filter the output and send it back to a server, where it is plotted.
 These filters can not only be on the client,